BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Aristotelian/Aquinas.md

 - It would be just about possible to interpret Aquinas as a sort of anti-rationalist, if we focussed exclusively on his claims about our grasp of the ultimate end; for he agrees that we do not have any choice about whether to prescribe the pursuit of this to the will.
 - Types of reson:
     - Practical Reasons:
         - Synderesis aka Universal Conscience — The correct ends for human life are fixed, and are the objects of our natural inclination, but grasped by practical reason.
 Deals with universal principles.
+Always correct, even in bad people.
         - Particular Conscience — practical reason that follows the desire for the end and finds means to that end.
 This sort of practical reason belongs to prudence.
 Deals with particular principles.